Wide Load Rules Guide: Permits, Escorts, Weight Limits

 Your travel escorts will usually need to have amber lights or red flags prominently displayed.
 This helps them to alert other vehicles of your presence on the road.

-Pilot vehicles are usually required when an oversized flatbed load exceeds 12 feet in width.
+Pilot vehicles are usually required when your oversized flatbed load exceeds 12 feet in width.
 However, ensure you are aware of your state and local regulations as this can vary.
-Pilot vehicles are usually hired per mile, with hotels and other incidental fees (“accessorials”) covered by the shipper.
+Pilot vehicles are usually hired per mile, with hotels and other incidental fees ("accessorials") covered by the shipper.

 If you're driving with escorts or pilot vehicles, there may be local regulations dictating which hours or days you can be on the road.
 This is often from 30 minutes before sunrise to 30 minutes after sunset, Monday through Friday.
 Check the time limits for each area on your route, as hauling oversize loads during certain holidays may be restricted as well.